locka99/cpp-to-rust-book/src/features_of_rust/strings.md

 | C++ | Rust
 | --- | ----
 | char * or wchar_t *
-| C++11 - char16_t \*, char32_t \* | &str
+| C++11 - char16_t \*, char32_t \* | str, &str
 | std::string, std::wstring
 | std::u16string std::u32string | std::String

 ## char * vs str

-The closest C or C++ has to a string primitive is a char pointer, i.e. a string points to an arbitrary sequence of non zero bytes.
-A zero byte terminates the string.
+C/C++ do not have a string primitive.
+A string is a pointer to some bytes in memory that are nul terminated.
 The same applies for wider chars, except of course they require 2 or 4 bytes.

 ```c++
 // The traditional way